gray rectangle with angle

 • Ensure your truck’s air lines aren’t damaged, don’t leak, and are properly sealed.

 Inspect tires to make sure you have an acceptable amount of tire tread for safe operation.
 There should be no cuts, bubbles, or gouges.
-There should be no foreign objects, such as stones or large debris, between the wheels and no space between tires and rims.
+There should be no foreign objects, such as stones or large debris, between the wheels and no space between the tires and rims.

 Also, be sure to check and maintain the appropriate air pressure.